Quantum Gram-Schmidt Processes and Their Application to Efficient State Read-out for Quantum Algorithms: Conclusion and discussion

-\textit{Conclusion.} In this letter, we developed an efficient state read-out framework for quantum machine learning algorithms which involve a low-rank input matrix and the output state $|\bm{v}\>$ lies in the row space of the input matrix.
-The proposed framework takes $\tilde{O}(\poly(r) \epsilon^{-2})$ copies of output state and $\tilde{O}(\poly(r, \kappa^r) \epsilon^{-2})$ queries to input oracles for providing $\epsilon$ error bounded classical description.
-Thus, our protocol preserves the quantum speed-up at the state read-out step of these quantum ML algorithms for the case that the rank $r$ and the condition number $\kappa$ is not very large.
-We analyzed the usability of our framework for quantum algorithms including the quantum SVD and the QRAM-based linear system solver in the low-rank case.
+In this work, we developed an efficient state read-out framework for quantum algorithms which involve a low-rank input matrix and the output state $|\bm{v}\>$ lies in the row space of the input matrix.
+The proposed framework takes $\tilde{O}(\poly(r) \epsilon^{-2})$ copies of the output state and $\tilde{O}(\poly(r, \kappa^r) \epsilon^{-2})$ queries to input oracles for providing $\epsilon$ error bounded classical description.
+Thus, our protocol preserves the quantum speed-up at the state read-out step of these quantum algorithms for the case that the rank $r$ and the condition number $\kappa$ are small, relative to the system dimension $d$.
+We analyzed the feasibility of our framework for quantum algorithms including the quantum SVD and the QRAM-based linear system solver in the low-rank case.

+{Recently, several quantum-inspired classical algorithms \cite{3313276.3316310, chia2018quantuminspired, jethwani2019quantuminspired, du2019quantuminspired} have been developed as challenges to quantum advantage on machine learning tasks.
+Since QRAM oracles are employed in this work, we would like to emphasize the difference between these classical algorithms and the proposed read-out protocol.
+Note that the state read-out is a ``pure quantum" task which aims to generate the classical form of the unknown quantum state.
+However, the quantum-inspired algorithms are developed for solving certain linear algebra problems if certain data structure and query access are allowed.

-We remark that our protocol could be generalized to the case that the output quantum state lies in a known low-rank subspace that is not limited to the input matrix.
-Moreover, the proposed results about decoding the pure state could be extended into the mixed state case.
-Namely, we could first employ the quantum PCA \cite{Lloyd_2014} to perform the eigen-decompositions, and then to decode the eigenstates using our protocol.
+{Finally, we believe that the proposed results about decoding the pure state could be extended into the mixed-state case.} A quick outline of the procedure is as follows.
+We could first employ the quantum PCA \cite{Lloyd_2014} to perform the eigen-decompositions, and then to decode the eigenstates using our protocol.
 Another future direction is to improve our read-out framework such that the complexity is polynomial in both the rank and the condition number.